bit02/selectorhangman/README.md

-# client-ledger-service: a REST endpoint for accept
+# client-ledger-service: a REST endpoint for accepting and generating mutation even